sergiocollado/potpourri/Notes_on_linux.md

 After you open GUFW you will see it’s simple user interface.
 From there simply click on the slider button next to Status to turn it from OFF to ON

-14.Make your BIOS More Secure
+14. Make your BIOS More Secure
 This tip may not be directly Linux related but it is considered as a general security risk for most Linux distributions.
 After installing Linux on your computer, it is a good idea to disable any possibility of your computer to boot via USB, CD/DVD or other external drives.
 This means that nobody can overwrite your Linux and hence damage it or even try to access your drive by booting a Live OS.
 And this is just the tip of the iceberg of security threats when external boot is enabled.
 This is why, you should access BIOS on your system start up and go to the Boot tab from which disable the booting option from external drives:
 Image: https://sensorstechforum.com/wp-content/uploads/2017/07/bios-boot-tab-sensorstechforum.jpg